From Compliance to Care: Integrating Accountability in Organisations

 Executive Short Course

 How can organisations move from compliance-driven accountability to relationships of trust, dialogue, and co-creation with affected communities?
 What are the concrete steps through which this commitment can be realised?
 This executive course explores accountability as a shared responsibility across humanitarian, development and peacebuilding actors.
 Drawing on real-world cases, it examines how leadership, funding structures, and organisational cultures (developing standards, auditing) can either enable or hinder people-centred and locally led action.
-Participants will learn to design adaptive strategies and advocacy tools that promote ethical, inclusive and sustainable accountability.
+Participants will learn to design adaptive strategies and advocacy tools that promote inclusive accountability.

 At the end of the course, participants will be able to: